Master of Arts in Teaching

 - Analysis of transcripts to determine if all required content coursework has been met to satisfy field of licensure (biology, chemistry, or mathematics) requirements

-- Passing score on PRAXIS I, GRE, SAT, or ACT according to MSDE certification criteria.
+- Qualifying score on either PRAXIS® Core Academic Skills, PRAXIS® I, GRE, SAT, or ACT according to MSDE certification criteria.

 - Two letters of recommendation – professional or academic